psnaveengit/ESP_DHT11_Bytebeam/README.md

 7. This example upload can be used to test whether the provisioning was proper & device can connect to the bytebeam cloud with the device_config file downloaded earlier during the provision process

 ## ESP DHT11 Project
+1. Download my project code from this repository.
+2. Copy the bytebeam sdk folder from inside the sdk repo -  “…esp-bytebeam-sdk/components/bytebeam_esp_sdk “  to “…ESP32_DHT11_Bytebeam/components/” folder
+3. Basically, you are adding the sdk folder as a component inside the current project
+4. Set the WiFi SSID and password in the menuconfig or sdkconfig file
+5. Go to the CMakeLists file inside root project directory (not the one in the main folder), and add the correct path for the SDK.
+An example is commented inside
+6.